mohade09/mohade09.github.io/README.md

 ### Software Developer/Tech Lead | Tata Consultance Service |  Jul 2008 - AUG 2018

-- As a Developer in TCS tools group for designing and developing three major enterprise data management tools
+- As a Developer in TCS tools group for designing and developing three major enterprise data management tools(DataClean,Data Profile tool, Data Modeling Tool[empowER])
-- Worked as a Information management consultant for Westpac bank in the EDW project build on top of Teradata platform.
+- Worked as a Information management consultant for Westpac bank in the EDW(Data warehouse) project on Teradata Platform
 - Consultant and solution architect in TCS Sensor data analytics IOT platform, A Framework for acquiring, analysing and performing deep dive analytics on machine generated data.
 - Worked as a solution architect for Nielsen connected buy platform for building a data lake in azure cloud.
 - Worked as a Big data and IoT architect for Post Nord IoT Initiative, working on project to create the digital twin of parcel.